 - Lateral to laminae are 4 articular tubercles in accordance together with the superior articular process of the very first sacral vertebra.

 - The inferior articular processes of the fifth sacral vertebra project downward as sacral cornua on either side of sacral hiatus.

-The most notable features on the dorsal surface of sacrum are presence of:
+The most notable features on the dorsal surface of sacrum is presence of 5 vertical crests:

 - Median sacral crest, created by the fusion of sacral spines.

 - 2 intermediate sacral crests, 1 on either side of median crest, are created by the fusion of articular processes of sacral vertebrae.